Overview

 // e.g. "550e8400-e29b-41d4-a716-446655440000"

-crypto.randomUUID() is available natively in Node.js 14.17+ and in all modern browsers, and always generates a version 4 UUID using a cryptographically secure random source.
+crypto.randomUUID() is available natively in Node.js 14.17+ and in every modern browser, and it always generates a version 4 UUID from a cryptographically secure random source.

 Python (standard library, no installation needed):